Astral Weeks: Background

 At the beginning of 1968, Van Morrison became involved in a contract dispute with Bang Records that kept him away from any recording activity.
 This occurred after the sudden death of the label's founder Bert Berns.
-Born with a congenital heart defect, Berns had a fatal heart attack, and was discovered dead in a New York hotel room on 30 December 1967.
+Born with a congenital heart defect, Berns had a fatal heart attack and was discovered dead in a New York hotel room on 30 December 1967.
 Prior to Berns's death, he and Morrison had experienced some creative difficulties; Berns had been pushing Morrison in a more pop-oriented direction, while Morrison wanted to explore newer musical terrain.
 Berns's widow, Ilene Berns, held Morrison and this conflict responsible for her husband's death.
 Years later she would downplay this scenario, but Morrison's then girlfriend Janet (Planet) Rigsbee has since gone on record describing Ilene Berns's subsequent vindictiveness towards Morrison.

 Following Bert Berns's death, Ilene Berns inherited the contracts of Bang Records.
 Morrison's annual option on his recording contract was also due less than a week after Berns's funeral.
 Legally bound to Bang Records, Morrison was not only kept out of the studio, but also found himself unable to find performing work in New York as most clubs refrained from booking him, fearing reprisals.
-(Bert Berns was notorious for his connections to organized crime, and those connections still impacted artists like Morrison and Neil Diamond trying to leave Bang Records, even after Berns's death.)
-Ilene Berns then discovered that her late husband had previously been remiss in filing the appropriate paperwork to keep Morrison (still a British citizen) in New York, and contacted Immigration and Naturalization Service in an attempt to have Morrison deported.
+(Bert Berns was notorious for his connections to organized crime and those connections still affected artists like Morrison and Neil Diamond trying to leave Bang Records, even after Berns's death.)
+Ilene Berns then discovered that her late husband had previously been remiss in filing the appropriate paperwork to keep Morrison (still a British citizen) in New York and contacted Immigration and Naturalization Service in an attempt to have Morrison deported.
 However, Morrison managed to stay in the U.S. when Janet Rigsbee agreed to marry him.
 Once married, Morrison and Rigsbee moved to Cambridge, Massachusetts, where he found work performing in local clubs.
-Morrison began performing with a small electric combo doing blues numbers, and songs from Blowin' Your Mind! and from Morrison's Them band days.
+Morrison began performing with a small electric combo doing blues numbers and songs from Blowin' Your Mind! and from Morrison's Them band days.
 Two of the musicians soon left but Morrison retained the bassist, Tom Kielbania, a student at the Berklee School of Music.
-Morrison decided to try an acoustic sound, and he and Kielbania began performing shows in coffee houses in the Boston area as an acoustic duo with Morrison playing guitar and Kielbania on upright bass.
+Morrison decided to try an acoustic sound and he and Kielbania began performing shows in coffee houses in the Boston area as an acoustic duo with Morrison playing guitar and Kielbania on upright bass.
 Before this, Morrison had primarily recorded and performed with electric musicians.
 The acoustic medium would provide him "greater vocal improvisation and a freer, folkier feel".